shreyasgaonkar/aws-lambda-code-samples/lambda-samples/lambda_created_enis/README.md

-# View ENIs created by all Lambda functions in a region
+# AWS Lambda ENI Analyzer

+## Overview

-[This function](lambda_created_enis.py) lists all the ENIs created by all Lambda functions in a region.
+This [AWS Lambda function](lambda_created_enis.py) identifies and reports all Elastic Network Interfaces (ENIs) created by Lambda function(s) in a region.

+## Features

+- Retrieves all ENIs associated with AWS Lambda VPC configurations
+- Generates a report of ENI Id, it's current status, VPC-ID, Subnet-ID and the Security Groups used

+## Prerequisites

+- `prettytable` as Lambda layer
+- AWS account with appropriate permissions

+## Lambda Layer

-Uses [PrettyTable](https://pypi.org/project/PrettyTable/) module imported as a [Lambda layer](/lambda-layer/prettyTable.zip).
+- Uses [PrettyTable](https://pypi.org/project/PrettyTable/) module imported as a [Lambda layer](/lambda-layer/prettyTable.zip).

-Output:
+## Output:

 ```bash
 +-----------------------+--------+--------------+-----------------+-----------------------------------------------+